 - f) The design and layout of any proposal will seek to minimise any impact on designated and non-designated heritage assets.
 In particular, the design and layout of the site shall seek to retain the integrity of the alignment of the Fosse Way Roman Road by avoiding development (other than necessary access infrastructure) along its length.
-Opportunities to provide 'interpretation' and increase awareness of the asset will be encouraged. - g) Archaeological evaluation shall be undertaken in accordance with a scheme to be agreed with the County Archaeologist prior to any development commencing on the site.
+Opportunities to provide 'interpretation' and increase awareness of the asset will be encouraged. - g) Archaeological evaluation shall be undertaken in accordance with a scheme to be agreed with the County Archaeologist prior to determination so that the design and layout can respond to the importance of any associated features with the line of the Roman Road.
+Finds shall be treated in a manner proportionate to their significance.